bwymedia/layout/docs/parsing.md

 key:value key:value
 ```

-All numerical units `em`, `rem`, `px`, `vh`, `vw`, `%` and similars are supported, as these are interpreted by the technology being used.
+All numerical units `em`, `rem`, `px`, `vh`, `vw`, `%` and similar are supported, as these are interpreted by the technology being used.
 In case no units are being used, a value being numerical would default to `px`, if that specific CSS property supports it, such as `width` and `height` for instance.

 ### Usage Example